StankDawg: Binary Revolution

 In 2003, StankDawg moved the forums from his personal site over to a new site as part of a project called the Binary Revolution which he considered a "movement" towards a more positive hacking community.

 This "Binary Revolution" is the best known of the DDP projects and is commonly referred to simply as "BinRev".
 This project was created in an attempt to bring the hacking community back together, working towards a common, positive goal of reclaiming the name of hackers.
 The Binary Revolution emphasizes positive aspects of hacking and projects that help society.
 It does this in a variety of outlets including monthly meetings, the weekly radio show Binary Revolution Radio(BRR), a video-based series of shows called HackTV, and very active message board forums.

-BinRev is more than just a radio show or forums, although they are certainly the most well-known of the projects.
-It is actually composed of many parts.

 Binary Revolution Radio

 Binary Revolution Radio, often shortened to "BRR", was one part of the binrev community.
-Started and hosted by Blake in 2003, it featured different co-hosts each week, and covered different aspects of hacker culture and computer security.
+Started by Blake in 2003 and active until 2007, it featured different co-hosts each week, and covered different aspects of hacker culture and computer security.

 It was broadcast via internet stream, usually prerecorded in Florida on a weekend, and then edited and released on the following Tuesday, on the DDP Hack Radio stream at 9:30pm EST. Topics included phreaking, identity theft, cryptography, operating systems, programming languages, free and open source software, Wi-Fi and bluetooth, social engineering, cyberculture, and information about various hacker conventions such as PhreakNIC, ShmooCon, H.O.P.E., and Def Con.

 In July 2005 Blake announced that he was going to take a break, and so for the third season, the show was produced by Black Ratchet and Strom Carlson (who had been frequent co-hosts during Blake's run).
 During the time that they hosted the program, the format rotated between the standard prerecorded format, and a live format which included phone calls from listeners.

 Blake returned to the show in May 2006.
 He maintained the prerecorded format, and brought more community input into the show, by bringing on more members of the Binary Revolution community.
-For the first episode of the fourth season, BRR had its first ever broadcast in front of live audience during the HOPE 6 convention in New York City, June 2006.
+For the first episode of the fourth season, BRR had its first ever broadcast in front of a live audience during the HOPE 6 convention in New York City, June 2006.

 The final episode, #200, took place on October 30, 2007, with a marathon episode which clocked in at 7 hours and 12 minutes.